-As of the date of this prospectus, we have initiated a randomized, double-masked, placebo-controlled, global, multi-center Phase 3 clinical trial, to evaluate the safety and efficacy of LBS-008 in adolescent STGD1 patients and received approval to commence patient enrollment in Taiwan, the U.K., Hong Kong and Switzerland.
-In addition, we are in the process of applying for the necessary approvals to conduct the same clinical trial in other relevant jurisdictions.
-This study consists of a screening period, a treatment period of 2 years, and a follow-up period of one month.
-Approximately 60 patients are targeted for enrollment in this study with a 2:1 randomization (active:placebo).
-The Phase 3 clinical trial in STGD1 aims to evaluate the efficacy of LBS-008 by assessing any improvements or changes in visual function and morphological and biomarker changes as detected on specialized retinal imaging.
+We plan to initiate a randomized, double-masked, placebo-controlled, global, multi-center Phase 3 trial in the first quarter of 2022 to evaluate the safety and efficacy of LBS-008 in adolescent STGD1 patients.
+This study will consist of a screening period, a treatment period of 2 years, and a follow-up period of one month.
+Approximately 60 to 120 subjects are targeted for enrollment in this study with a 2:1 randomization (active:placebo).
+The Phase 3 clinical trial in STGD1 will aim to evaluate the efficacy of LBS-008 by assessing any improvements or changes in visual function and morphological and biomarker changes as detected on specialized retinal imaging.
 Safety and tolerability will also be assessed during the clinical study period.
-This trial is expected to be conducted at multiple sites across Australia, Asia, Europe, and North America.
-See "Risk Factors - In the event that we elect to carry out clinical trials in China and/or expand our operations into China in the future, we will be subject to changing legal and regulatory requirements in the PRC pharmaceutical industry, and new laws, rules and regulations may adversely affect our profitability or impose additional compliance burdens on us."
+This trial will be conducted at multiple sites across Australia, Asia, Europe, and North America.